Volume Entropy: Von Neumann proper volume entropy

 \section{Von Neumann proper volume entropy}

-In the previous section, we have observed that the dimension of the space of (with four-valent, finite-volume nodes) quantum states with total volume less than $V$ is finite.
-This results implies that there is a finite von Neumann volume entropy associated to statistical states describing to volume measurements.
+In the previous section, we have observed that the dimension of the space of quantum states (with four-valent, finite-volume nodes) with total volume less than $V$ is finite.
+This result implies that there is a finite von Neumann volume entropy associated to statistical states describing volume measurements.

 The simplest possibility is to consider the micro-canonical ensemble describing the volume measurement of a region of space.
-That is, we take Volume to be a macroscopic (or thermodynamic, or``coarse grained") variable, and we write the corresponding statistical microstate that maximizes entropy.
+That is, we take Volume to be a macroscopic (or thermodynamic, ``coarse grained") variable, and we write the corresponding statistical microstate that maximizes entropy.
 If the measured volume is in the interval $I_V=[V-\delta V,V]$, with small $\delta V$, then the corresponding micro-canonical state is simply

 where $\mathcal{P}_{V, \delta V}$ is the projector on

 namely the span of the eigenspaces of eigenvalues of the volume that are in $I_V$.
 Explicitly, the projector can be written in the form